Maximilian von Schwartzkoppen: Later life and death

 In 1897, while the Dreyfus affair was still at its height, Schwartzkoppen was recalled from his diplomatic posting in Paris to take up command of the 2nd Kaiser Franz Grenadier Guards Regiment.
 In 1902, he married Luise Gräfin von Wedel with whom he subsequently had two daughters.
 Promoted to the rank of general in 1907, Schwartzkoppen retired from the army the following year, moving to his country estate in the Altmark.

 With the outbreak of World War I in August 1914, General Schwartzkoppen returned to active service.
 He commanded the 233rd Infantry Brigade in France, before being appointed in 1916 to lead the 202nd Infantry Division on the Russian Front.
 Suffering from pneumonia, he was hospitalized in Berlin.
 While delirious, he reportedly blurted out, "Listen to me.
 Dreyfus is innocent.
 There is no evidence whatsoever against him".
 His wife, seated at his side, made a written record of this statement.
-Schwartzkoppen did not recover and died on 8 January 1917.
+Schwartzkoppen did not recover and died on 8 January 1917, aged 66.